-Roberts bought the Bass family’s famous Grasshorn Building.
+Roberts bought the Bass family’s famous Grashorn Building.
 He also owned The Royal Flush (public bathrooms), but had to close them when customers began stealing the plumbing works.
-Roberts still owns water race games and ice cream machines in Coney Island despite being, “old enough to know better.”
+Roberts still owns water race games and ice cream machines in Coney Island despite being “old enough to know better.”

 Wally Roberts passed away in July 2014.